Sllappo/xr_project_frontV2/README.md

-Before first start do "npm install" in cli \n
+Before first start do "npm install" in cli

 To start do "npm run dev" in cli